Tag Archive for: FAQ

 What is Nutritional Yeast?

-Nutritional yeast has a flavor that has been described as cheesy, nutty and savory.
-Just a tablespoon or two can add richness to soups and casseroles and larger amounts can make “cheese” sauces taste cheesy.
-It comes in flakes or power, both which blend nicely into hot foods.
+Nutritional yeast has a flavor that’s often described as cheesy, nutty, and savory.
+Just a tablespoon or two can add richness to soups and casseroles, while larger amounts can make dairy-free “cheese” sauces actually taste… well, cheesy.
+It’s typically sold in flakes or powder, and both blend beautifully into hot foods.

 “Nutritional yeast is a food additive made from a single-celled organism, Saccharomyces Cerevisiae, which is grown on molasses and then harvested, washed, and dried with heat to kill or “deactivate” it.
 Because it’s inactive, it doesn’t froth or grow like baking yeast does so it has no leavening ability.
 Don’t worry; no animals are harmed in this process because yeasts are members of the fungi family, like mushrooms, not animals.”
 (Source: Fat Free Vegan Kitchen)